PacoTinoco/PacoTinoco/README.md

 - 📊 Developing analytical strategies for specific problems
 - 🎯 Generating actionable conclusions based on context
 - 💡 Deep understanding of data context for meaningful insights

 ---

-## 🎯 What I'm Looking For

-I'm seeking to develop as a **Data Analyst**, where I can apply my expertise in:
-- **Full analysis cycle**: Data cleaning, preparation, analysis, and visualization
-- **Problem-solving**: Identifying correlations, detecting errors, and developing analytical strategies
-- **Business impact**: Generating actionable insights that drive decision-making
-- **Technical leadership**: Managing technological tools and leading data-driven projects

----